gothic-hedge-society/fintech.trading.competition/README.md

         THE COMPETITION**.
 We’ll be using your email to join your paper trader to account to your registration info (tradername, school, etc) for the competition so it’s important that these match.
+    -   **DO THIS AS SOON AS YOU CAN**
+    -   use the Slack channel to ask for help if you need it.
     -   You must complete this step and create a new paper trader even if you already have a paper trading account with IBKR.
 5. Wait.
 It takes about **one business day** for your paper trading